Hirmuolio/Contract-analyzer/README.md

 # Contract-analyzer

-This python script will import all contracts of a single region and compare them to Jita prices of items.
+This python script will import all contracts of a single region and compare them to Forge (Jita is in there) prices of items.
 It will then give the user all the contracts that are cheaper than their contents.

 ## How to use
 Simply run the contracts.py.